 Tuna.
 The tuna I used for this recipe is albacore tuna, wild caught in the Pacific, in its own juices.
 This is the brand, which is available in most grocery stores; I buy mine in bulk from CostCo.

 Onions.
 I am a red onion advocate for its sharper taste, and of course the incremental health benefits from the color.
-However, for this recipe, we are using raw, chopped onions, rather than paper thin slices, so use white onions, which are the mildest of all the round onions.
+However, if you prefer a gentler onion bite, use white onions, which are the mildest of all the round onions.
 Make no mistake though, a white onion is still an onion and will have a bite.
 If you're sensitive to onions, soak them in ice water for 15 minutes to take out some of the edge.
 You can also use shallots, which are much milder than all of the large round onions.
 As a side note, if you actually LOVE onions like I love onions, then go ahead and use red onions.

 Parsley.
 Italian flat-leaf parsley is my preference, but if it's not available, curly parsley works just as well, especially because it's finely chopped.
 Parsley has extraordinary health benefits, and is one of my Top Ten Anti-Inflammatory Foods that I incorporate into my life regularly and frequently.

 Mayonnaise.
 Mayonnaise is the dressing for this tuna salad.
 Not only does it add flavor, but it binds all the ingredients together.
 I use a plant-based mayo, either this brand or this brand.
 The reason I use plant-based is not that I'm vegan (obviously this is a TUNA salad), but that I am weirded the F out by raw egg, which is a primary ingredient in most regular mayonnaise.
 I also highly recommend that you use a product that's made with avocado oil or olive oil, which are generally better for supporting good health than seed-based oils (canola, soybean).